Feneric/Minima/README.rst

 Purchasing in towns works.
 Spells work.
 Capturing pirate ships works, and with one it's possible to explore the waters of the world map.
 Leveling up works.
 Sound effects are in place.
 The in-game help screen works.
-Saving and loading games works, although it has some unavoidable limitations.
+Saving and loading games works, although it has some unavoidable limitations (most notably only the ship that your character is on will be saved).
 Background music works.
 Increasing attributes works.
 Fountains work.
 It's winnable.

 Compared to the earlier version 1.0, version 1.1 features improved creature movement, guild shops with working keys and torches, more townies with more clues, openable